crowbardoctor/AmericanNightmareZdoom/README.md

-the program i use for map editing in Slade.
+the program i use for map editing is Slade, and for editing sprites i use Paint.net.